marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "2d (canvas context)", "webgl (canvas context)", OpenGL, [canvas, context], dimensions, [interface, canvas]}}

 The `<canvas>` tag is intended to allow different styles of ((drawing)).
 To get access to an actual drawing interface, we first need to create a _((context))_, an object whose methods provide the drawing interface.
-There are currently two widely supported drawing styles: `"2d"` for two-dimensional graphics and `"webgl"` for three-dimensional graphics through the OpenGL interface.
+There are currently three widely supported drawing styles: `"2d"` for two-dimensional graphics and `"webgl"` for three-dimensional graphics through the OpenGL interface, and `"webgpu"`, which fills much the same role as WebGL, but provides a more modern interface.

 {{index rendering, graphics, efficiency}}

-This book won't discuss WebGL—we'll stick to two dimensions.
-But if you are interested in three-dimensional graphics, I do encourage you to look into WebGL.
+This book won't discuss WebGL or WebGPU—we'll stick to two dimensions.
+But if you are interested in three-dimensional graphics, I do encourage you to look into WebGPU.
 It provides a direct interface to graphics hardware and allows you to render even complicated scenes efficiently, using JavaScript.

 {{index "getContext method", [canvas, context]}}